 1. Decide how your Collection would be stored

-The first thing you need to decide is what type of collection you would have.
+You first need to decide what type of collection you would have.
 Would you have an Open, Closed or a mixture of the two?

 I have an open collection for the majority of my specimens.